christianjokhaji/UHelper/README.md

 ![png](assets/5.png)

 In the edit configuration window, choose Java 11 and Project.Main under the Build and Run section.
 For the main class box, type ca.unknown.bot.app.Main.
-Next, importantly, you should add a bot token as an environmental variable... but where is the token, you ask?
+Next, importantly, you should add some bot tokens as an environmental variable... but where are the tokens, you ask?
 Discord enforces strict rules to its bot developers and one of them is that you can't post any bot token online due to security reasons.
 If you do, it will immediately detect the token and automatically disable it.
-But, you can still have access to the UHelper's token!
-We've attached the token via the comment section of the Phase 1 submission.
+But, you can still have access to the UHelper's tokens!
+We've attached the tokens via the comment section of the Phase 1 submission.

 ![png](assets/TOKEN=.png)

-Once you find the token, set it up as an environmental variable.
+Once you find the tokens, set them up as the environmental variables.
 To do so, type TYPE={your_token}
 in the environmental variables box, as shown in the above screenshot.
 Click the apply button to save these changes.
 Finally, run the main.java class.